Don't have an account?Sign up free

 Exhibitor means Artists and Curators who participate in exhibitions on The Exhibit.

 The Exhibit is an open peer to peer exhibition platform and marketplace.
-However, we prohibit certain types of artworks or artwork materials from The Exhibit.
-The following outlines what is prohibited or restricted on The Exhibit:
+However, we prohibit certain types of artworks or artwork materials from being sold on The Exhibit.
+The following outlines what is prohibited or restricted from being sold on The Exhibit:

 2.1.
 Artworks which include consumable and/or usable Alcohol, Tobacco, Drugs, Drug Paraphernalia, and Medical Drugs